Learning the meanings of function words from grounded language using a visual question answering model: Experiment 1: Learning to interpret and represent function words

 \paragraph{BEHIND - IN FRONT OF} Probe questions are all of form `Is the $X$ behind/in front of the $Y$?', and expect opposing answers as a function of the relative position of $X$ to $Y$.
-Figure \ref{fig:behind-over} shows the overall accuracy of the models on both probes.
+Figure \ref{fig:behind-over} shows the overall F1 scores of the models on both probes.
 There is more variation across random seed runs, though both BEHIND and IN FRONT OF seem to be learnt equally well within runs and performance is generally above chance.\footnote{We note that there is a slight drop in mean performance at the 6 epoch mark.
 Two of the five random seed runs seem to be causing this drop, while the other three continue increasing.
 In run 0, the model's performance on both BEHIND and IN FRONT OF drops specifically in the context of questions requiring `yes' answers, while in run 4, the opposite is true, dropping in the context of `no' answers.
 We do not know why this might be happening in these specific runs, but since most runs do not seem to have this problem, it may be safe to assume that these drops are due to the randomness introduced by different model initializations.} Unlike for AND and OR, Table \ref{tab:clevr-ans-freq} shows us that \textit{behind} and \textit{in front of} are used in a similar number of questions and expect `yes/no' answers at equal frequencies; we can therefore fairly compare models' relative performance on these words.

-As with the previous probes, we also consider the mean accuracy of models as a function of the answer type.
+As with the previous probes, we also consider models' performance as a function of the answer type.
 Whether the context required a `yes' or `no' answer did not seem to matter for these probes as much as it did for others; models performed just as well in either context overall.